niftynei/droidtalks/drawables/drawables.md

 ![right|80%] (nine_patch.png)

 ^ A drawable can be a 9 patch.
+A 9 patch is a PNG with stretchable regions.

-That's a PNG that has a 1 pixel border specifying a stretchable region and padding.
+^ A 1 pixel border marks the stretchable regions.

 ---